-Substance Abuse Transitional Facility: An agency that provides behavioral health services to an individual who is intoxicated or may have a substance abuse problem (A.A.C.
+Substance Abuse Transitional Facility: A class of health care institution that provides behavioral health services to an individual over 18 years of age who is intoxicated or may have a substance abuse problem (A.A.C.
 R9-10-101).

 Therapeutic Leave and Bed Hold Days: Therapeutic leave and bed hold days are covered.
 Refer to AMPM Chapter 100.